Treasurer's Office - Debt Management

 What is a Chargeback?

-If a customer disputes a credit card sales transaction within 18 months with the credit card issuer, the Merchant will receive paperwork requiring them to respond within a specific period of time.
+If a customer disputes a credit card sales transaction within 18 months with the credit card issuer, the Merchant will receive either paperwork or an email notification requiring them to respond within a specific period of time.
 If a chargeback is awarded to the card holder, the merchant will be debited for the credit card transaction amount.

 Treasurer's Office - Merchant Services